SkoolNotes/Taproot/2020HIST201/KBhHIST201MasonCh1n2.md

 		* Economic policy guided by merchanitilist theory
 			* Notion that precious metals holdings is the ultimate goal
 			* Encouraged development of manufacturing to provide for global market
+			* Development of the new *bourgeoisie* class — small merchants and shopkeepers
 		* Theory came under challenge by newer things like the free market theory
 			*